FTC sues to block Microsoft-Activision Blizzard $69B merger

 Antitrust regulators under Biden “have staked out the view that for decades merger policy has been too weak and they’ve said, repeatedly, ‘We’re changing that,’” said William Kovacic, a former chair of the FTC.

 The goal is to “not allow dodgy deals and not accept weak settlements,” said Kovacic, who was a Republican commissioner appointed in 2006 by then-President George W. Bush.
-But he said trying to block this acquisition could trigger a legal challenge from Microsoft that the company has a good chance of winning,
+But he said Microsoft has a good chance of winning its legal challenge.

 Microsoft announced its latest promise Wednesday, saying it would make Call of Duty available on Nintendo devices for 10 years should its acquisition go through.
 It has said it tried to offer the same commitment to Sony.